-If you're concerned about your body fat levels, you have a few options that could help you figure out where on the scale from "healthy" to "obese" you are.
+If you're concerned about your body fat levels, you have a few options that can help you measure it.
 Body mass index, or BMI, gives you a very rough estimate of whether you're at a healthy weight or not.
 A handheld bioelectrical impedance analysis machine uses small electrical signals to estimate your body fat levels.
 For more precise measurements, though, you're better off consulting a professional.